Salmon, Atlantic salmon, fishing, speycasting, catch and release, River Tay, Salmon,

 Firstly the River Tay is undoubtedly one of the world’s iconic salmon fishing rivers.
 As the largest and longest river in Scotland, the Tay holds a special place in the hearts of fishermen worldwide.
 This is an updated guide for 2025 and is especially aimed at overseas visitors from the USA looking to fish the Tay for the first time.

-- Fishing Methods on the River Tay
+Overview of the River Tay

 To begin with, the Tay is 117 miles in length and drains a catchment area of 2,500 square miles.
 The River Tay source is on the western slopes of Ben Lui, on the west coast, yet flows into the North Sea at Dundee on Scotland’s east coast.
 Without doubt the River Tay has earned reputation as the King of Scottish salmon rivers, and offers anglers an unforgettable experience.